 - Turning talk into action: best practice case studies

-- The state of the nation: the now and next of thriving at work
+- The now and next of thriving at work: a call to action

 - Supporting the wellbeing of remote, flexible and gig economy workers

-- Creating and implementing inclusive mental health strategies
+- Creating and implementing a truly inclusive mental health strategy

-- Getting and maintaining boardroom buy-in: the business case for mental health and wellbeing
+- Getting and maintaining boardroom buy-in: refreshing the case for investment in mental health and wellbeing

-- Assessing the effectiveness of mental health and wellbeing strategies
+- Embedding mental health and wellbeing as a strategic priority

 - Going global with mental health and wellbeing strategies